JingwenWen99/Vislocas/README.md

 > This folder is used to store the output log messages.
 ### 2.8 results
 > This folder is used to store the output models and prediction results.
+### 2.9 dataset
+> This folder is used to store the downloaded images.
 ## 3. How to run
 ### 1 Download the data files to the data folder.
 ### 2 Download the images from HPA.
 The download address of the images can be obtained from file tissueUrl.csv and pathologyUrl.csv.